List of characters in the Breaking Bad franchise: Buddy

-Buddy (portrayed by Max Bickelhaup) is a friend of Jeff's who accompanies him to the mall when Jeff approaches Jimmy under his "Gene Takavic" alias and has him admit his true identity.
+Buddy (portrayed by Max Bickelhaup) is a friend of Jeff who accompanies him to the mall when Jeff approaches Jimmy under his "Gene Takavic" alias and has him admit his true identity.
 Jimmy later offers to get Jeff into "the game" by training him and Buddy in robbing a department store at the mall where Jimmy works.
 Buddy sneaks Jeff into the mall by having him lay in a shipping container and transporting it into the department store's loading dock.
 Jimmy convinces the store's supervisor over the phone to hold the container overnight, allowing Jeff to enter the store during after-hours and steal expensive merchandise.
 After the robbery is complete, Jimmy warns Jeff and Buddy to stay away from him lest he report the crime to the authorities.

 Jimmy later re-enlists Jeff and Buddy in a new series of cons where Jimmy befriends wealthy single men at bars and gets them drunk, Jeff drives them home while giving them water laced with barbiturates, and Buddy breaks into the marks' homes while they are unconscious and photographs their IDs and financial records, which Jeff later sells to a broker.
 However, Buddy backs out of the con when their latest target is found to have pancreatic cancer, which Buddy's father suffered from.
 Jimmy cuts Buddy out of the operation and forces Jeff to drive him to the target's house so he can break in himself.

 New Mexico legal community

 Bill Oakley

-William "Bill" Oakley (portrayed by Peter Diseth) is a deputy district attorney.
+William Oakley (portrayed by Peter Diseth) is a deputy district attorney who has a friendly rivalry with Jimmy.
 When Jimmy goes to work as an associate at Davis & Main, Oakley expresses envy at his salary and fringe benefits.
 When Jimmy is arrested for the break in at Chuck's, Oakley first appears to gloat at Jimmy's booking, but then offers to expedite the proceedings by getting Jimmy's first court appearance moved up on the docket.
 After Jimmy's law license is reinstated, he employs his camera crew to stage a phony news interview with a surprised Oakley, generating publicity for Jimmy's new Saul Goodman persona.
 After Jimmy becomes a pariah at the courthouse, Oakley tells him it is because word of his representation of the Salamancas has become widespread.
-In the flashforwards in the episode "Breaking Bad", Bill is revealed to have eventually left the DA's office and become a defense attorney.
+In the flashforwards in the episode "Breaking Bad", Bill is revealed to have eventually left the DA's office and become a defense attorney with an advertisement for Bill's services replacing Saul's former ad on a park bench.
 In the series finale "Saul Gone", Saul hires Bill as his defense attorney after getting caught.